-What you need to know for the TEAS test
+What do I need to know to pass the TEAS test?

 - Areas assessed include numbers, algebra and data interpretation and measurement.